 The purpose statement, on the other hand, goes beyond.
 Why does a company do what it does?
 Why does an organization decide the way it does?

 The purpose statement is the “Why”.
 It ultimately defines your goals.
 Why do you commit to your mission?
+What is your customer service philosophy?

 What makes you get up in the morning?
 A great purpose statement is like fuel.
 It inspires everyone in the organization to do their mission.
 It drives them to get going, especially in times of challenges.